rezahdev/Phinanze-API/README.md

 # Phinanze API
-A collection of PHP scripts used by the MyCost app to communicate with the server.
+This is the public copy (sample) of a collection of PHP scripts, used by the Phinanze app to communicate with the server.
+The scripts and their structure are a little different from the actual scripts that are actually used by the Phinanze app.